 Please take a moment to read this inspirational story of Munawar and Mona.
 Their story illustrates the amazing determination that immigrants bring to America!

 Six-year-old Mona was away from home when the raid occurred in her village in Darfur, Sudan.
 Her parents were forced to leave without her and flee to Kenya with her three siblings.
 Her father, Munawar, would agonize over the decision for years to come.

 For five years, the family lived in uncertainty, struggling to keep a roof over their heads.
 Finally, in 2009, they learned they were being resettled by the International Institute.
 In St. Louis, Institute staff provided the family with cultural orientation, and Munawar and his wife attended English classes.
 He also worked with employment staff to get a janitorial job.

 Munawar has had several dreams.
 His first was to own a business.
 Again, Institute staff helped – this time working with Munawar to get credit counseling and prepare a business plan.
 Then, he received a micro-loan from us to start Kab’s Taxi Cab Company.

 Today, Munawar’s business is thriving.
 He and his family live in a house, and his children attend excellent schools.
 When asked about how life is different in America, he said, “Now is much better.
 I drive a taxi at the airport which gives me more income to support my family.”

 But Munawar had one more dream.
-He longed to find Muna and bring her home.
+He longed to find Mona and bring her home.
 With the help of Institute staff, he finally located her in Kenya.
-In June 2013, Muna, now 14, arrived at Lambert International Airport and ran into her father’s arms.
+In June 2013, Mona, now 14, arrived at Lambert International Airport and ran into her father’s arms.

 Munawar’s family is together again and creating a successful future here in St. Louis.